+We have a variety of dental tricks & treats to show you in the clinic, so feel free to chat to one of our nurses about what changes you can make to your pets dental health.
 Most of these lifestyle changes are beneficial when starting with a clean and healthy mouth which is why it's a good idea to begin the routine from a young age.
-If your pet is older we would advise a dental firstly, and then starting anew with a daily dental routine to keep them sparkling.
+If your pet is older we would advise a dental firstly, and then starting afresh with a daily dental routine to keep those teeth sparkling.

 Some breeds are more susceptible to developing dental issues & it's a good idea to discuss with a vet your options for keeping those teeth shiny white!

 If your pet’s mouth is smelly, or if they struggle to eat their kibble, or if you have any concerns at all about their oral hygiene, then come in for a check-up with our vets.
 We promise more yummy treats than our human dentists!